 The new logo was looking good, so I ran with it.
 Thankfully, the client loved it too.

 Now here’s the quandary, what do I do next?
 Perhaps I should intentionally create anything but that style.
 However, my business brain whispers that clients come to me for my aesthetic.
 They have expectations.
-If my next logo is delivered by the medium of cross-stitch, I’ll have explaining to do.
+If my next logo is delivered by the medium of cross-stitch, I’d have explaining to do.